This blog is being built along with a blogging framework for the entire Conundrum ecosystem.

 Solving this equation for gives:

-That's almost precisely the value we were looking for when we add these values, and almost exactly again when we subtract them, giving very Fibonnaci-like vibes.
+That's almost precisely the value we were looking for when we add these values, and almost exactly again when we subtract them, giving very Fibonacci-like vibes.

 Let's consider the fact that we have a set of unique properties for two known bodies, us, and the sun.
 First, we know that all of our observational 'constants' are accurate here.
 Second, we know that the Sun is the dominant gravitational object in the vicinity.
 Let's take advantage of this fact by presuming that the lower limit of this 'spinor' approximation is found at the Sun.